by Jason Wasserman MD PhD FRCPC

 When examining the tumour under the microscope, your pathologist will look to see how far the cancer cells have spread from the mucosa into the surrounding tissue.
 This is called the level of invasion.
 The level of invasion is important because tumours that invade deeper into the wall of the colon are more likely to spread to other parts of the body such as lymph nodes, the liver, or the lungs.
 The level of invasion is also used to determine the pathologic tumour stage (pT).

-Lymphovascular invasion means that cancer cells were seen inside a blood vessel or lymphatic vessel.
-Blood vessels are long thin tubes that carry blood around the body.
-Lymphatic vessels are similar to small blood vessels except that they carry a fluid called lymph instead of blood.
-The lymphatic vessels connect with small immune organs called lymph nodes that are found throughout the body.
-Lymphovascular invasion is important because cancer cells can use blood vessels or lymphatic vessels to spread to other parts of the body such as lymph nodes or the liver.
+Lymphovascular invasion occurs when cancer cells invade a blood vessel or lymphatic channel.
+Blood vessels, thin tubes that carry blood throughout the body, contrast with lymphatic channels, which carry a fluid called lymph instead of blood.
+These lymphatic channels connect to small immune organs known as lymph nodes, scattered throughout the body.
+Lymphovascular invasion is important because it enables cancer cells to spread to other body parts, including lymph nodes or the liver, via the blood or lymphatic vessels.
 The presence of cancer cells inside a large vein past beyond the wall of the colon (outside of the thick bundle of muscle) is associated with a high risk that the cancer cells will eventually be found in the liver.

 A tumour deposit is a group of cancer cells that are separate from the main tumour but not in a lymph node.
 Tumour deposits are associated with a higher risk that the tumour cells will spread to another part of the body such as the liver or lungs after treatment.
 Tumour deposits are also used to determine the pathologic tumour stage (pT).